jfrog/jfrog-client-go/README.md

 ```

 Updating remote Maven repository:
 ```go
 err = servicesManager.UpdateVirtualRepository().Go(params)
 ```

 #### Removing a Repository
 You can remove a repository from Artifactory using its key:
 ```go
 servicesManager.DeleteRepository("generic-repo")
 ```

 #### Getting Repository Details
 You can get repository details from Artifactory using its key:
 ```go
 servicesManager.GetRepository("generic-repo")
 ```

-#### Creating and Updating Repository Replication
+#### Creating and Updating Repository Replications

-Example of creating repository replication:
+Example of creating a repository replication:
 ```go
 params := services.NewCreateReplicationParams()
 // Source replication repository.